BIT-DFW/SammieDaSnake/README.md

 Good luck!

-When you're done, save your game file as yourlastname_SammieDaSnake and push it to this repo.
+When you're done, save your game file as yourlastname_SammieDaSnake and use Git to push it to this repo.
 This is a great time to familiarize yourself with
 Git and Github!
 Again, use Stack Overflow and Google to help yourself out with this part if you're unsure how to start or get stuck.
+If you are using Pycharm to build this, it has a Git plug-in you can use to commit your changes and then push to a repo of your choice.
+Then you can do a pull request.